CHAPTER 39 - ON-SITE WASTEWATER CONTRACTORS AND INSPECTORS CERTIFICATION BOARD

 Pursuant to G.S.
 150B-21.3A, rule is necessary without substantive public interest Eff.
 January 9, 2018;

 Amended Eff.
-June 1, 2021.
+June 1, 2021;

-(a) Inspectors shall:
+(a) Point-of-sale inspectors shall:

-(1) Provide to the client or the client's representative a written contract, signed by both the client or client's representative and the inspector, before the on-site wastewater system inspection is performed that:
+(1) Provide to the client or the client's representative a written contract, signed by both the client or client's representative and the point-of-sale inspector, before the on-site wastewater system inspection is performed that:

 (A) States that the on-site wastewater system inspection is conducted in accordance with Rules .1004, .1005, and .1006 of this Section; and